Brain health: a new way to think about dementia risk reduction

 The case for dementia risk reduction has never been stronger; we know now up to 40% of global dementia cases could potentially be prevented or delayed.
 Despite good efforts there is still limited understanding among the public of the potential to reduce the risk of developing dementia.

 We collaborated with Alzheimer’s Research UK to investigate the potential of 'brain health' to reframe dementia risk reduction.
-Our findings showed that ‘brain health’ has the potential to help far more people start managing their risk of dementia.
-Over two thirds of UK adults believe they can influence their brain health.
+Our findings showed that ‘brain health’ has the potential to help far more people start taking steps to reduce their risk of dementia.
+Over two-thirds of UK adults believe they can influence their brain health.

-Our report makes the case for introducing the term ‘brain health’ as a new way for the public and policy-makers to engage with and discuss dementia.
+Our report makes the case for introducing the term ‘brain health’ as a new way for the public and policy-makers to engage with and discuss dementia risk reduction.

 Two in three (69%) UK adults